JulieMontoya/AdveBuilder/src/README.md

 + Displays messages when the player `EXAMINE`s objects
 + Saves and restores the game state and restarts a game from the beginning.

 This version provides an extra level of independence from the game database.

-**The Huffman tree is part of the database too, you dizzy tart**
+The Huffman tree is held in the last page of the data file, immediately before the beginning of the engine code.
+At the end of the last page are the addresses of database tables: verb list, noun / modifier list, game messages, stock messages, rooms and objects.
+Therefore, these no longer need to be hard-coded into the engine; the only hard-coded address is the start of this page.

 ## Entry Points